How to Transfer LLC Ownership in Tennessee

 • Receive liquidation distributions in the event the LLC is dissolved

 Tennessee law describes governance rights as a member’s right to participate in the management of the LLC.
 All of these rights can be altered as members see fit by the Operating Agreement (OA).
-The guide below describes the most common situations giving rise to LLC ownership transfers in Tennessee, and how our tools and services can help your business succeed.
+The guide below describes the most common situations giving rise to LLC ownership transfers in Tennessee, and how our tools and formation services can help your business succeed.

 If you need to form an LLC, head over to our Tennessee LLC formation page.